A summer job: Good for the teenage soul and wallet

 “Having an outside job helps bring confidence in that they can talk to others in the outside world,” Battistin says.

-With kids everywhere on edge, a classic summer job, like lifeguard, restaurant server, camp counselor or cashier, could sub as a master class on human interaction, in real life.
+With children everywhere on edge, a classic summer job, like lifeguard, restaurant server, camp counselor or cashier, could sub as a master class on human interaction, in real life.

-While it may be instinctive for parents to shield their kids from another source of stress, the summer job might actually help teens escape some of the pressures of today.
+While it may be instinctive for parents to shield their teens from another source of stress, the summer job might actually help teens escape some of the pressures of today.

 That’s because they’re signing off social media, engaging with co-workers and making connections in the real world, Battistin says.
 “They’re learning practical tasks.
 That helps their brain kind of just stay mindful and present in that moment.”